mduffster/null-loop-agent/README.md

 2. Feed each generation back as next prompt
 3. Does the model develop planning-language behavior?

 **Known Limitation**: Phase 1 results included `> EOF by user` CLI artifacts in the feedback loop.
 While this contaminated the "pure null" condition, it still provided valuable baseline data showing base models remain inert (SSR=0) while instruct models self-activate (SSR>0).
-I moved to Phase 2 to because it is the more interesting question, and is unperturbed by the contaminated results, but will cycle back to Phase 1 to get clean baseline.
+I moved to Phase 2 because it addresses the more interesting question and is unperturbed by the contaminated results; I’ll cycle back to Phase 1 for a clean baseline.

 ### Phase 2: System Message Progression
 1. Start with **progressive system messages** (empty → "assistant" → "You are a helpful assistant")